 The Tribunal will send a letter and a hearing notice to you, your allied person (if you have one), and the mental health service, telling you the date, time and place of your hearing.
-If you are having your first hearing you and your allied person will also be sent a Tribunal DVD, Deadly Choices, Solid Decisions.
+If you are having your first hearing, we advise you to view the video Deadly Choices, Solid Decisions.
 The DVD will assist you to understand what is involved in the hearing process.

 What if I can’t attend the hearing?

 If the Tribunal really needs to speak to you, the hearing may be adjourned to another date so that you can attend, or the Tribunal may phone you at home if you agree.
 If the Tribunal can make a decision without you being there, then the decision will be sent to you by mail within a week after the hearing.